successible/markdown-wiki/README.md

 - Error: "Very hard to read" if the `ARI >= 14`
 - Error: If the sentence is longer than 25 words

-> Note: The average reader can only understand text at an 8th grade level.
+> Note: The average reader only understands text at an 8th grade level.
 This is `ARI < 10` [^3].
-The average reader will also find a sentence with more than 25 words very hard to read [^4].
+The average reader also finds a sentence with more than 25 words very hard to read [^4].

 The extension can also analyze your writing using these libraries: